-Requirement Level

-6.5 Fishing vessels must be equipped with storage facilities Important

-for damaged or end-of-life fishing gear.
+Requirement Level 6.5 Fishing vessels must be equipped with storage Important facilities for damaged or end-of-life fishing gear, where appropriate and practically possible.

 The auditor shall verify the existence of storage facilities and document this by attaching photographs.
+Where not appropriate and practically possible, the auditor shall provide a justification.